aws/aws-sdk-js-v3/CONTRIBUTING.md

   tools, and reviewed by <person>"
 - Please ensure that your submissions are actually improvements.
-While we are grateful for any proposed fixes, even if they are very small, behavior that looks like creating nuisance PRs or artificially inflating submission counts is not acceptable.
+While we are grateful for any proposed fixes, even if they are very small, behavior that looks like creating noisy PRs or artificially inflating submission counts is not acceptable.
 - We may close issues or pull requests, or limit your ability to interact with this repository, for behavior that in our estimation violates these rules or